Kirengaolivier/content-ops-starter/content/pages/index.md

       - title: Ngurira
         tagline: ''
         subtitle: ''
-        text: |
+        text: >
-          Follow the tutorial to build your first Netlify Create site.
+          A project that has the aim of connecting farmers and buyers in order to balance prices across the country
         image:
           url: /images/Ngurira.png
           altText: Placeholder Image